fumikasphys/topological-defect-formation/README.md

-# Topological Defect Prediction with Recurrent Neural Networks
+# Topological Defect Configuration Prediction with RNN

 This repository contains Python scripts for generating topological-defect data from a one-dimensional stochastic Ginzburg–Landau model and training a neural network to predict the final defect configuration from a short time series.